 On the right side of the nave, at the back, we find the large Albani Chapel.
 It was commissioned in the early eighteenth century by Pope Clemens XI (1700-1721), who had been born Giovanni Francesco Albani and was actually of Albanian descent.
 The chapel was designed by Carlo Fontana (1634/38-1714), who worked on the chapel between 1706 and 1712, before leaving and letting others finish it around 1714.
 The Albani Chapel replaced a previous chapel designed and constructed by Flaminio Ponzio (see above).
 Both were dedicated to Pope Fabianus (and the Albani Chapel still is).
 Fabianus was bishop of Rome from 236 until 250 and was martyred during the persecutions launched by the emperor Decius (249-251).
 He was buried in the Crypt of the Popes in the catacombs of San Callisto, but his remains were later translated to the San Sebastiano.
 The reason may have been that Fabianus and Sebastian share a feast day (20 January).

 The relics of Pope Fabianus were enshrined under the altar of the Albani Chapel, but parts of them ended up in the Chapel of the Relics, also on the right side of the nave.
 This chapel will no doubt be of greater interest to religious pilgrims than to casual tourists and history enthusiasts.
 However, it does contain a piece of basalt stone with the alleged footprints of none other than Jesus Christ himself.
 The footprints were originally in the small church of Domine Quo Vadis about a mile further to the north.
 The name of the church refers to a (surely fictional) incident that is supposed to have taken place here.
 It is mentioned in the apocryphal Acts of Peter.
 Saint Peter tried to flee from Rome to escape from the persecution of Christians by the emperor Nero.
 While walking along the Via Appia, he suddenly met Christ who was going the other way.
 Peter asked the Saviour Domine Quo Vadis? (“My Lord, where are you going to?”)
-Christ, apparently as fluent in Latin as Peter, answered Eo Romam iterum crucifigi, “I am going back to Rome to be crucified again”.
+Christ, apparently as fluent in Latin as Peter, answered Eo Romam iterum crucifigi, “I am going to Rome to be crucified again”.
 Now obviously Peter was not going to let that happen.
 He turned around, went back to Rome and was crucified there himself (see Rome: San Pietro in Montorio).

 The footprints were taken to the San Sebastiano in the early sixteenth century; the Domine Quo Vadis now only has a copy.
 Unfortunately for pilgrims the footprints have nothing to do with Christ, nor with Christianity.
 They were originally a votive offering by a pagan traveller who had returned safely from a journey.

 The final highlight in the church is the bust of Jesus Christ as the Salvator Mundi (Saviour of the World), which is generally attributed to Gian Lorenzo Bernini (1598-1680).
 It can be found directly to the right of the entrance.
 The sculpture was Bernini’s last work, executed in 1679 when the artist was already an octogenarian.
-The Salvator Mundi was somehow lost during the eighteenth century, but was ‘rediscovered’ in the monastery adjacent to the church of San Sebastiano as late as 2001.
+The Salvator Mundi was somehow lost during the eighteenth century, but was ‘rediscovered’ in the monastery adjacent to the San Sebastiano as late as 2001.
 There can be no doubt that it is a splendid sculpture.

 - Cambridge Dictionary of Classical Civilization, Paperback edition 2008, p.
 171;